Top tips to run a successful market

-Tis the season for Christmas markets within the next month or so, and having participated in them for about 4 or 5 years I've accumulated some knowledge about making the most of a festive fair, and I've also asked some friends for their top tips, so whether you are new to it all, or have been around the block I'm sure you'll find something useful below....
+Markets are a great opportunity to meet your customers, sell your work, meet other makers, grow your newsletter list and work towards having a more cohesive collection of work.
+I’ve participated in them for about 4 or 5 years and wanted to share some tips about how to get the best our of them.
+To make this a more balanced article I've also asked some friends for their top tips, so whether you are new to it all, or have been around the block I'm sure you'll find something useful below....

 This is probably one of the biggest areas to think about in advance.
 An attractive display will always draw people in, but how do you do it?

 Not only do I love Jack's geometric planters, but I love the way he has used different levels within his display so that some of the products are directly at eye-level, in a design which complements his contemporary style.
 You'd spot his stall a mile off while casually walking around a market.
 He also uses lighting to good effect; quite often you can be in hall which uses artificial lighting - be prepared.
 Cheap sources include LED fairy lights or clip on lights from IKEA.

 Other ways you can put products at eye level is by stacking boxes, using simple shelves or creating a shelf to display work so that it is at different heights.
 In my stall image above I have an A-frame for my plant-hangers which is always a good way to draw people in.
 I’ve seem people use small tables and stools to create height and interest too.